visiongaiatechnology/ShadowCorner-/README.md

 **ShadowCorner** ports the Hot Corner paradigm — known from macOS and Linux GNOME — into Windows.
 Move your mouse to the **top-left corner** of your screen and Task View fires instantly.
 No bloat.
 No tray icon.
 No compromise.

+## ⚠️ DISCLAIMER: EXPERIMENTAL R&D PROJECT

+This project is a **Proof of Concept (PoC)** and part of ongoing research and development at VisionGaia Technology.
+It is **not** a certified or production-ready product.

+**Use at your own risk.** The software may contain security vulnerabilities, bugs, or unexpected behavior.
+It may break your environment if misconfigured or used improperly.

+**Do not deploy in critical production environments** unless you have thoroughly audited the code and understand the implications.
+For enterprise-grade, verified protection, we recommend established and officially certified solutions.

+Found a vulnerability or have an improvement? **Open an issue or contact us.**

 ---

 ![Preview](./assets/shadow_preview.png)